Welcome to today's edition of the Rush 24-7 podcast.

 We're broke.

-We have to, we've got fifteen trillion dollars of debt.
+We've got $15 trillion of debt.

-Uh Ron Paul is right.
+Ron Paul is right.

-There's something faintly unreal about the complacency uh of both the questions and some of the answers in this debate.
+There's something faintly unreal about the complacency of both the questions and some of the answers in this debate.

-So I'm not a I'm not a Ron Paul fan, he's an isolationist, I'm not an isolationist.
+So I'm not a Ron Paul fan.

 I'm not a Newt Gingrich fan.

-But these are the only guys who are actually talking about uh the uh the issues in primal terms, and it's something's very wrong when only Ron Paul was prepared to use the B word, broke word.
+And it's something's very wrong when only Ron Paul was prepared to use the B word, broke word.

-We're broke, broke, broke, broke, broke, broke.
+Broke, broke, broke, broke, broke.

-Uh th the the meter on the public conversation needs to be a lot further along in some of these debates.
+The meter on the public conversation needs to be a lot further along in some of these debates.

-Meanwhile, meanwhile, as the Republican candidates snipe at each other uh on stage in Las Vegas, horrifying, horrifying Wayne Newton with their mean spiritedness.
+Meanwhile, meanwhile, as the Republican candidates snipe at each other on stage in Las Vegas, horrifying, horrifying Wayne Newton with their mean-spiritedness, the president continues his non-campaign non-tour on his Canadian bus, his armored Canadian bus.

 Was that the baby he picked?